LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

       2

-   In general the minimum possible value of the number returned by ``r.Next`` is the first parameter, and the value returned is always less than the second parameter.
+   In general the minimum possible value of the number returned by ``r.Next`` is the first parameter, and the value returned is always *less* than the second parameter, *never equal*.

    You can see that ``r.Next()`` is smart enough to give what appears to be a randomly chosen number every time.
 If you call it 100 times, it is